perfectaltruis/Programmer/python/Chapter II/Chapter IIa/README.md

 # Chapter IIa: Numeric Data Type
-###### Please read this file carefully it is the starting point to topic one which is an introduction to python programming.
+###### Please read this file carefully it is the starting point to topic one which is an introduction to data type in  python programming.

 ##### Note:
 ###### All files are arranged in order please do not skip.

 ## Table of Contents
 1. [Introduction](#introduction):
 2. [File Descriptions](#file-descriptions)